insidewhy/action-jira-story-point-charts/readme.md

 #### jql

-By the jql query for selecting issues is `fixVersion = earliestUnreleasedVersion()`.
+By default the jql query for selecting issues is `fixVersion = earliestUnreleasedVersion()`.
 This can be overridden using the `jql` input:

 ```yaml